blocknetdx/blockchain-configuration-files/README.md

 ExchangeWallets=BTC,SYS,BLOCK,DGB,QTUM,DASH,XZC,BITG,LTC,DOGE,PIVX,XSN,MONA,ZOI,VIA,LBC
 ```

 After the heading, the contents of the individual XBridge configuration files of the blockchains listed under `ExchangeWallets` are listed.
-To find the proper XBridge settings for each blockchain, first find the version group in the `manifest.json` file for each blockchain that has the wallet version to be used listed in the `"versions"` array (if a version is not listed then it is not yet supported).
+To find the proper XBridge settings for each blockchain, first find the version group in the `manifest` file for each blockchain that has the wallet version to be used listed in the `"versions"` array (if a version is not listed then it is not yet supported).
 Copy the contents of each file and paste it into the `xbridge.conf` file.
 For an example of what a complete and properly formatted `xbridge.conf` file looks like, take a look at the `example-xbridge.conf` file in this repo.

 Make sure to update the following for each configuration entry: